gaetanlhf/SaSHa/README.md

 - ✅ **Filtering** to quickly find servers in large configurations
 - ✅ **Custom SSH options** per server or group (port, user, additional arguments)
 - ✅ **Theme customization** with colors for servers and groups
+- ✅ **Global configuration inheritance** with settings at the root level that cascade to all groups and servers
-- ✅ **Configuration inheritance** propagating settings from groups to subgroups and servers
+- ✅ **Group-level configuration inheritance** propagating settings from groups to subgroups and servers
-- ✅ **Import functionality** to modularize your server configurations
+- ✅ **Import functionality** to modularize your server configurations with remote URL support
+- ✅ **Authentication for remote imports** with token and basic auth support
+- ✅ **Smart caching system** for remote imports with configurable timeout
 - ✅ **Keyboard shortcuts** for efficient navigation and operation

 ## Installation